 Oct.
 4th - Oct.
 6th, 2016, Berlin-Dahlem

-The goal of this workshop is to review the state of the art of current methods and challenges for statistical bias correction for climate projections, decadal and seasonal predictions and the application for various impact studies and climate services.
-Hence, the workshop aims to bring together climate modelers, developers of bias correction (BC) methods and users of such methods to cover the whole range of questions raised by biases in climate models.
+The goal of this workshop was to review the state of the art of current methods and challenges for statistical bias correction for climate projections, decadal and seasonal predictions and the application for various impact studies and climate services.
+Hence, the workshop aimed to bring together climate modellers, developers of bias correction (BC) methods and users of such methods to cover the whole range of questions raised by biases in climate models.